munificent/craftinginterpreters/book/scanning.md

 The first step in any compiler or interpreter is <span name="lexing">scanning</span>.
-The scanner takes in raw source code as a series characters and groups it into meaningful chunks -- the "words" and "punctuation" that make up the language's grammar.
+The scanner takes in raw source code as a series of characters and groups it into meaningful chunks -- the "words" and "punctuation" that make up the language's grammar.

 <aside name="lexing">